robertdebock/ansible-role-release/tools/README.md

 When you want to create another "offering", these files are relevant:
 - Vagrantfile to add the another distribution.
 - snapshot.yml in case a new package manager is used.
-- requirements.yml if you want to add functionality.